vrushabhd/string_calculator/README.md

 ```

 Notes
-- The environment used by this assistant doesn't include the Flutter SDK, so tests must be executed locally.
 - The implementation supports custom single-character delimiters and multi-character delimiters wrapped in [ ].
 It will throw a `NegativeNumbersException` showing all negative numbers.

 CI